 It wasn’t long after relocating to Tampa, Florida that Tony would cross paths with a young lady who would influence positive change in his life.
 She later became his wife.
 Tony was trying to balance his lifestyle of selling drugs and living a lie while keeping his wife.
 That balancing act wouldn’t sustain for too long.
 At 23 years old, Tony was married and had a newborn son who arrived 10 weeks early and weighed only two pounds at birth.
 Tony decided to give drug dealing one last shot after a long hiatus.
 He was desperate to find a way to provide for his new family.
 This time would be the last.
 No less than a few weeks in his risky lifestyle, Tony’s wife decided she’d had enough and she left him.
 To add insult to injury, Tony was robbed two days later by a group of local enemies.
 Tony found himself grappling with $30,000 in debt, poor credit and nothing to call his own, a marriage that was hanging on by a thread and a son in the intensive care unit.
 It was at this point that Tony finally realized the error of his ways.
 He fell on his face and cried out to God.
 He rededicated his life to Christ and vowed to forever live a life of service from that day forward.
 Although there would be trying times and stumbling blocks in the road, Tony kept his word to God.

-Today, Tony has traveled all over the country speaking to groups of all ages.
+Today, Tony has traveled all over the world speaking to groups of all ages.
 He is one of the most sought-after speakers in the USA.
 He speaks on topics of love, business, success and self-development.
 He has addressed audiences for countless colleges and universities, major sports organizations and churches.
-In addition, he is finally conquering his fear of flying so that he can accept the hundreds of invites from around the globe.
 Tony is an author of several books and a professional life coach by day, coaching people from all walks of life all around the globe.
 He is also a TV & film producer on the rise, ghostwriter and an author/business/social media consultant.
 Because of his vast life experiences, Tony has become a jack-of-all-trades but a master of service.
 It is his belief that as we live, we should teach.
 This philosophy urged him to create online schools for people who desire to learn about love and relationships, entrepreneurship or becoming a life coach.
 He also organizes and hosts retreats for those who need to get away, have a great time, and change their lives in the process.

 Tony’s story is a testament that it doesn’t matter where you come from or what you’ve been through; if you want better for your life, then you can have it.
 The choice is yours!